-Many people have asked “Are specific breeds of dogs good with children?”
-I have often heard that regardless of breed most dogs raised with children and with proper puppy training can learn to be a wonderful childhood companion.
-However, that being said, some dog breeds are better with children then others.
+I have often heard that regardless of breed most dogs raised with children along with proper training can learn to be a wonderful childhood companions.

 Dog Scoring System